 Minor digression, one of the books that inspired me to become a librarian was Richard Brautigan's oddly-named book The Abortion.
 It's mostly not about an abortion it's about the romantic possibilities of a public library in California.
 And also about a guy who is a librarian who lives in a library in San Francisco California, that is always open and which can hold anyone's books.
 If you have written a book, you can go to this library day or night and place your book on the shelves.
 I fell in love with that democratic ideal (and that great job).
 After library school one of my jobs was caretaking an Odd Fellows Hall in Seattle that I did live in, in the caretakers apartment.
 It remains my favorite non-library job of all time.

 In Vermont, there are two libraries with apartments.
 The front part of this building is the Belcher Library, in Stockbridge, one of the few classic buildings in the small town that was left standing after the flood of 1927.
 The front part is the library, the back part is the librarian's apartment.
 When I visited, I asked if she got to live there for free, she said that her rent actually pays most of the library's operating expenses!
-The inside of the library has a great library table and photos of some of the old-timer notables from the town.
+The inside of the library has a great library table, a pump organ, and photos of some of the old-timer notables from the town.

-While many towns share a library, my library is shared with the town of Braintree next door, only one library possibly in the entire country, is shared with another country.
+While many towns share a library—my library is shared with the town of Braintree next door—only one library possibly in the entire country, is shared with another country.
 That's the Haskell Free Library and Opera House up in Derby Line.

 It's really worth a visit if you haven't been.
 Cool old building.
 Very nice staff.
 Multilingual collection, open 38 hours a week.

 You may have read about this library in the news.
 First there was the negative news about the smuggler who was caught bringing guns into the US via the library (they picked him out because he was "too well-dressed") but then this story about families who could not get entry visas into the US still being able to see each other, briefly, inside the library.
+I've been told recently that border patrol has been cracking down on these types of reunions which is a darned shame.

 And even though many of our libraries in the state were built during the Carnegie period, only four public libraries are actual "got money from Andrew Carnegie to build them" libraries.
 Burlington, Fair Haven, Morristown and Rockingham.